-Google Talk users can now make free VoIP calls international calls thorugh GTalk2VoIP.
+Users looking for affordable VOIP phone systems will rejoice today, as Google Talk users can now make free VoIP calls international calls thorugh GTalk2VoIP.
 It is an online radio, VoIP and SMS service provider for Google Talk and other popular IM clients like Windows Live Messenger, Yahoo etc. Due to the recent partnership between Talkster and GTalk2VoIP, users can now make fast and free calls to any number in the world.

 All the other free VoIP services require registration, but you don’t need any registration with GTalk2VoIP.
 Now let’s take a look at how you can make these calls using Google Talk.

 You must have read about the latest talks about Yahoo declining Microsoft’s offer, and partnering with Google for an advertising deal.
 But its not all about advertising.
 They are also connecting their popular IM clients, Google Talk by Google and Yahoo!
 Messenger by Yahoo!
 As part of the deal, you will also be able to enjoy voice-chatting feature between Google Talk Yahoo!
 Messenger users.

 No more third-party hacks will be required to chat with Yahoo Messenger friends using Google Talk.
 And as Yahoo Messenger is already partnered with Microsoft for Windows Live Messenger, a Yahoo-Google Talk deal is going to add more points to its value.